Haakon Arntzen

 Haakon Arntzen is a Canadian politician.
 He represented the Whitehorse, Yukon electoral district of Copperbelt in the Yukon Legislative Assembly as a member of the Yukon Party from 2002 to 2005.

 Political career

-First elected in the 2002 territorial election, Arntzen served as a backbench government MLA during the first part of his term.
+First elected in the 2002 territorial election, Arntzen served as a backbench government Member of Legislative Assembly (MLA) during the first part of his term.
 He was elected to represent the newly created Whitehorse riding of Copperbelt on behalf of the Yukon Party, which was swept into government after defeating the Yukon Liberals of Pat Duncan.

-He left the Yukon Party caucus on April 28, 2004 to sit as an Independent after being criminally charged with the indecent assault of two teenage girls in the 1970s.
+After indecent assault charges, he left the Yukon Party caucus on April 28, 2004 to sit as an Independent.